SlapOS/slapos/software/caddy-frontend/README.caddy_frontend.rst

 ~~~~~~~~~~~~~~~~~~
 Raw Caddy configuration in python template format (i.e. write "%%" for one "%") for the slave listening to the https port.
 Its content will be templatified in order to access functionalities such as cache access, ssl certificates...
 The list is available above.

+*Note*: The system will reject slaves which does not pass validation of caddy configuration, despite them being in ``-frontend-authorized-slave-string``, as otherwise this will lead to the whole frontend to fail.

 caddy_custom_http
 ~~~~~~~~~~~~~~~~~
 Raw Caddy configuration in python template format (i.e. write "%%" for one "%") for the slave listening to the http port.
 Its content will be templatified in order to access functionalities such as cache access, ssl certificates...
 The list is available above

+*Note*: The system will reject slaves which does not pass validation of caddy configuration, despite them being in ``-frontend-authorized-slave-string``, as otherwise this will lead to the whole frontend to fail.

 url
 ~~~